kalbun/GENIS/README.md

 -l FILE:
   When genisTrain is loaded with a list of paths, it consolidates all the data in one single file called overall_results.csv.
 With this parameter, it is possible to skip the consolidation process and directly read that file.
 This flag has priority over the list of paths.
+  Note that genisTrain read all the data but can change the train/test proportion, and the predicted grades.
+Yet, it does not overwrite the file with new values, unless the flag -f (force) is specified.

+-i: generates confusion matrices.

 ### genisTrain output files